BohemianEigenvalues/BHIME-Project/README.md

 - Create a new directory `Data` in the input working directory
 - By default it will generate 1000000/n (n is the size of your matrices) matrices and store their eigenvalues and condition numbers in a `.mat` file

-__How to determine a good value for `matricesPerFile`__:
-Each file will use `64*matrixSize*matricesPerFile` bits, make sure this value is less than the amount of RAM your computer has.
-By setting the `numFiles` option you can generate many files, each of which will contain data on `matricesPerFile` random matrices.

 ### Examples

 __Simple example of generating eigenvalue data__